 The Texas Department of Public Safety is working to reestablish the data flow of contributing agencies.
 The data from over 500 local law enforcement agencies is currently being received.
 Once the information is gathered from local databases, it is pushed to N-DEx where it is combined with data from other sources and optimized for searching by authorized users.

-For additional information, technical assistance, training, or system access, please contact the Texas Data Exchange Bureau at the phone number or email address below.
+For additional information, technical assistance, training, or system access, please contact the Texas Data Exchange Program Office at the phone number or email address below.

 The TXDPS TDEx Program works closely with the Federal Bureau of Investigation, Criminal Justice Information Systems (CJIS) National Data Exchange Program Office.
 This partnership includes the promotion of Texas incident-based records and related criminal justice information to N-DEx for improved information sharing at the national level.
 The FBI CJIS Division N-DEx System provides law enforcement and criminal justice users, nationwide, with a powerful investigative tool to search, link, analyze, and share criminal justice information on a national basis, to a degree never before possible.
 Examples of this information include incident/case report and arrest data, booking and incarceration data, probation and parole data, and expanded DOJ data sources.
 N-DEx allows authorized users to detect relationships between people, places, things, and crime characteristics and to link information across jurisdictions.
 N-DEx was developed in collaboration with the law enforcement community and is accessible to authorized users within law enforcement and criminal justice communities.